Misplaced modifiers in English

 Examples of dangling modifiers:

 What does the modifying phrase (after writing the book) modify?
-The sentence does not have anything the modifier is modifying.
+The sentence does not have the part the modifier intends to modify.
 The modifier has an action in it; a grand party, the only noun in the sentence, can’t write the book.
 So, this is a case of a dangling modifier.

 The modifying phrase misses the word it intends to modify.
 The noun train that is coming next to it can’t talk over the phone.
-So, the modifier dangles again without having the word it modifies.)
+So, the modifier dangles again without having the part it modifies.

 How to correct a dangling modifier?